 Ancient Oropos was located where seaside Skala Oropos is today and was a port of particular strategic importance, just across from Evia Island.
 This special position of Oropos was the cause of its subordination to the more powerful city-states of the time, the Eretrians (Evia town), the Boeotians, and of course the Athenians.

-Visiting the Amphiareion is perfect for a day trip from Athens as it is just about 50 minutes far inside a beautiful pine-forested area and is built in a small valley, on the banks of the Haradra stream.
+Visiting the Amphiareion is perfect for a day trip from Athens as it is just about 50 minutes away inside a beautiful pine-forested area and is built in a small valley, on the banks of the Haradra stream.

 Some links in this post are to affiliate sites.
 If you purchase something through them, I may earn a small commission at no expense to you.